Different ways to say I like in English

 I really like listening to rock music.

-Using “I love” is of the other ways to say I like which means to like something so much.
+Using “I love” is also another way to say I like in English, which means to like something so much.
 You can use a verb in the gerund form or a noun after “love”.
 For instance:

 I love tennis.